learn-co-curriculum/rack-responses-lab/README.md

 # Rack Responses Lab

-Let's create a quick time appropriate greeter application
+Let's create a quick time-appropriate greeter application

 ## Instructions

+Edit your code in `app/application.rb`.

 Create your application with the following conditions: